 GRADES: Current 9th-12th

-The March of the Living is a two-week international experience where teens from around the world come together each year and bear witness to the destruction of the Holocaust in Poland and then travel to Israel to rejoice in the Jewish Homeland.
-The program commemorates Yom HaShoah, Holocaust Memorial Day, marching from Auschwitz to Birkenau and celebrates Yom HaAtzmaut, Israeli Independence Day, in the streets of Jerusalem.
+The March of the Living is a two-week international experience where teens from around the world come together annually to bear witness in Poland and celebrate the Jewish Homeland in Israel.
+The program commemorates Yom HaShoah, Holocaust Memorial Day, marching from Auschwitz to Birkenau and Yom HaAtzmaut, Israeli Independence Day, dancing in the streets of Jerusalem.